traitlab/harpia/README.md

 - `lat_y`: Latitude in WGS84
 - `elevation_from_dsm`: Ellipsoidal elevation from DSM in meters
 - `order`: Waypoint order for mission planning

+CSV as input needs to respect the format above.

 ### Mission Files
 - `template.kml`: KML template for DJI mission